 2.40 Chapter 12 of the ILAA rules sets out the requirements a firm needs to meet in relation to its liquidity contingency plan.
 In addition, the PRA requires firms to prepare a recovery plan under the Recovery Plans part of the PRA Rulebook.
-To the extent that the broader recovery plan addresses the requirements for liquidity contingency plans, firms do not have to develop a separate liquidity contingency plan.
-However, regardless of whether this is addressed in the liquidity contingency plan, or in the broader recovery plan, firms' arrangements must be cross-referenced, where appropriate, in the ILAAP document.
+To the extent that the broader recovery plan addresses the requirements for liquidity contingency plans, firms do not have to develop a separate liquidity contingency plan, firms' arrangements must be cross-referenced, where appropriate, in the ILAAP document.
 These arrangements should also be informed by the results of firms' liquidity stress testing.
 The PRA expects to review these arrangements as part of its review of firms' liquidity management.

-Certificates of equal value representing an undivided interest in the ownership of specified assets or investments acquired or to be acquired and that comply with Islamic commercial jurisprudence and its investment principles, but excluding shares.
+10 Certificates of equal value representing an undivided interest in the ownership of specified assets or investments acquired or to be acquired and that comply with Islamic commercial jurisprudence and its investment principles, but excluding shares.